isamu-isozaki/teamai_test/product/index.html.md

 > Just check the checkbox in the repository settings, under push rules and GitLab will prevent common unsafe files such as .pem and .key from being committed.

-* Point to the documentation and any other relevant links (previous posts, etc).
+* Point to the documentation and any other relevant links (previous posts, etc/index.html.md).

 ### Writing release blog posts

 For every monthly release, there is a blog post announcing features.
 The blog post should contain everything _exciting_ or _disruptive_.
 All new features should appear in the blog post.
-We want to help people understand exciting features (which are often new), and increase adoption.
+We want to help people understand exciting features (which are often new/index.html.md), and increase adoption.
 Disruptive features may change workflows or even introduce unavoidable inconveniences.
 We want to anticipate questions and avoid confusion by communicating these changes through the blog post.
 Smaller tweaks and bug fixes don't necessarily need to be mentioned,